On early-warning of full versus partial Atlantic overturning circulation collapse: AMOC box model with two convection sites

 with the gradients of the atmospheric temperature and salinity forcing $\Delta T_1^a \equiv T_{p1}^a - T_e^a$ and $\Delta S_1^a \equiv S_{p1}^a - S_e^a$.
 These are rewritten in terms of the heterogeneity of the two polar boxes $\Delta T_1^a \equiv \Delta T^a + \delta_T$ and $\Delta T_2^a \equiv \Delta T^a - \delta_T$, as well as $\Delta S_1^a \equiv \Delta S^a + \delta_S$ and $\Delta S_2^a \equiv \Delta S^a - \delta_S$.
 The temperatures and salinities are rescaled by $\alpha_T C$ and $\alpha_S C$, using the constant $C\equiv \sqrt{\frac{\gamma}{\tilde{\omega} V R_T}}$.
 Defining $\eta_1 \equiv \alpha_T C \Delta T^a$, $\eta_2 \equiv \alpha_S \frac{R_S}{R_T}C \Delta S^a$, $\eta_3 \equiv \frac{R_S}{R_T}$, $\omega \equiv 1 + \tilde{\omega}$, and $\kappa \equiv \frac{\tilde{\kappa}}{V R_T}$, yields

 The free parameters are $\eta_1$, $\eta_2$, $\eta_3$, $\kappa$, and $\omega$, as well as $\delta_T$ and $\delta_S$.
+Two observables $q_{1,2} = T_{1,2} - S_{1,2}$ are defined, which are proportional to the meridional density gradient of the two boxes, and can be interpreted as representing the strength of the northward surface flow (although note that the actual flow strength $\Psi_{1,2}$ is proporional to the square of $q_{1,2}$).
+The total northward flow into both boxes combined is defined as $q \equiv q_1 + q_2$.

-The main bifurcation parameter will be $\eta_2$, which is proportional to the meridional gradient of the atmospheric salinity/freshwater forcing (averaged over the two polar boxes).
-When choosing non-zero heterogeneity $\delta_T$ or $\delta_S$ of the atmospheric forcing, besides the stable AMOC 'ON' ($q \equiv q_1 + q_2>0$) and AMOC 'OFF' ($q<0$) states, a stable state exists where the flow towards one of the polar boxes is reversed, i.e., with $q_1<0$ or $q_2<0$ but $q = q_1 + q_2 > 0$.
+When choosing non-zero heterogeneity $\delta_T$ or $\delta_S$ of the atmospheric forcing, besides the stable AMOC 'ON' ($q_1>0$ and $q_2>0$) and AMOC 'OFF' ($q_1<0$ and $q_2<0$) states, a stable state exists where the flow towards one of the polar boxes is reversed, i.e., with $q_1<0$ or $q_2<0$ but $q = q_1 + q_2 > 0$.
 This is then referred to as a partially collapsed ('PC') AMOC.
 It is a robust behavior of the model for a large range of parameter values, and the qualitative influence of the different parameters is discussed below.
 A similar model was presented in \cite{NEF23}.
-Different here is the usage of a quadratic non-linearity, as well as the inclusion of coupling between the polar boxes and of dynamic temperature variables, which gives rise to an important dynamical regime not present in \cite{NEF23} and allows to assess EWS in a variety of observables.
+Different here is the usage of a quadratic non-linearity, as well as the inclusion of coupling between the polar boxes and of dynamic temperature variables, which gives rise to an important dynamical regime not present in \cite{NEF23} (later referred as scenario II) and allows to assess EWS in a variety of observables.

+For the remainder of this section, the dependence of the equilibrium solutions on the parameters are discussed.
+The main bifurcation parameter to induce the tipping point(s) will be $\eta_2$, which is proportional to the meridional gradient of the atmospheric salinity/freshwater forcing (averaged over the two polar boxes).
+All other parameters will be fixed, and chosen as discussed. $\eta_1$ is proportional to the average atmospheric meridional temperature gradient, and besides quantitative differences, the behavior of the equilibria is the same when using $\eta_1$ as control parameter.
+It is beyond the scope of this paper to present all possible changes in equilibria in the space spanned by all seven parameters.
+What follows instead is a qualitative discussion of how each parameter affects the bifurcation diagram with respect to $\eta_2$.
+This yields two scenarios with different values of $\delta_T$, which cover all relevant qualitative scenario where a bifurcation towards a PC and OFF state occur.

+For $\eta_1 \gtrsim 1$ (this was determined at small $|\delta_T|$ and $|\delta_S|$) the existence of PC is robust.
+The exact value of $\eta_1$ only shifts and stretches the bifurcation diagram with respect to $\eta_2$.
+Here, $\eta_1 = 3$ is chosen. $\eta_3$ represents the ratio of the salinity and temperature relaxation time scales.
+To get any multistability with coexisting ON and OFF states, $\eta_3$ needs to be sufficiently small such that the salt-advection feedback is dominant.
+This encodes the common assumption that the ocean temperature equilibrates faster to atmospheric anomalies than the ocean salinity.
+Here, $\eta_3 = 0.1$ is chosen.